 We deliver our services to a global customer base through an integrated service delivery model.
 We have a presence in more than 60 cities around the world.
 This footprint allows us to better serve customers based in various countries, especially multinational companies requiring cross-border solutions.
-We have a strong presence with customers of all sizes, including large global enterprises, mid-market businesses and SMBs, which we define to be made up of customers with total revenue in excess of \$1 billion, between \$300 million and \$1 billion and less than \$300 million, respectively.
-As of December 31, 2020, our customer base included over 1,000 enterprises, over 1,000 mid-market businesses and over 114,000 SMBs.
+We have a strong presence with customers of all sizes, including enterprise businesses (revenue in excess of \$3 billion), mid-market businesses (revenue of \$300 million to \$3 billion) and commercial customers (revenue less than \$300 million).

-On November 3, 2016, Rackspace Hosting, Inc. (now named Rackspace Technology Global, Inc., or "Rackspace Technology Global") was acquired by Inception Parent, Inc., an indirect wholly-owned subsidiary of the company ("Inception Parent").
-Pursuant to the Merger Agreement, dated as of August 26, 2016, Rackspace Technology Global merged with a wholly-owned subsidiary of Inception Parent, with Rackspace Technology Global surviving as a wholly-owned subsidiary of Inception Parent (the "Rackspace Acquisition").
-Since the Rackspace Acquisition, we have made significant changes to our business model, including through acquisitions, divestitures, corporate transformation initiatives and significant investments to adapt to changing customer needs and competitive market dynamics.
-See Item 1 of Part I, Business, - Overview - "Our Transformation."
+On November 3, 2016, Rackspace Hosting (now named Rackspace Technology Global) was acquired by Inception Parent, an indirect wholly-owned subsidiary of the company.
+Pursuant to the merger agreement, dated as of August 26, 2016, Rackspace Technology Global merged with a wholly-owned subsidiary of Inception Parent, with Rackspace Technology Global surviving as a wholly-owned subsidiary of Inception Parent.

 We operate our business and report our results through three reportable segments: (1) Multicloud Services, (2) Apps & Cross Platform and (3) OpenStack Public Cloud.
 Our Multicloud Services segment includes our multicloud services offerings, as well as professional services related to designing and building multicloud solutions and cloud-native applications.
 Our Apps & Cross Platform segment includes managed applications, managed security and data services, as well as professional services related to designing and implementing application, security and data services.
 In early 2017, we determined that our OpenStack Public Cloud offering was not core to our go-forward operations and we ceased to incentivize our sales team to promote and sell the product by the end of that year.
 We continue to serve our existing OpenStack Public Cloud customer base while we focus our growth strategy and investments on our Multicloud Services and Apps & Cross Platform offerings.
-See Item 8 of Part II, Financial Statements and Supplementary Data - Note 19, "Segment Reporting" for additional information about our segments.
-We refer to certain supplementary "Core" financial measures, which reflect the results or otherwise pertain to the performance of our Multicloud Services and Apps & Cross Platform segments, in the aggregate.
+See Item 8 of Part II, Financial Statements and Supplementary Data - Note 20, "Segment Reporting" for additional information about our segments.
+We refer to certain supplementary Core financial measures, which reflect the results or otherwise pertain to the performance of our Multicloud Services and Apps & Cross Platform segments, in the aggregate.
 Our Core financial measures exclude the results and performance of our OpenStack Public Cloud segment.

 We generate revenue primarily through the sale of consumption-based contracts for our services offerings, which are recurring in nature.
 We also generate revenue from the sale of professional services related to designing and building customer solutions, which are non-recurring in nature.
 Arrangements within our Multicloud Services offerings generally have a fixed term, typically from 12 to 36 months, with a monthly recurring fee based on the computing resources provided to and utilized by the customer, the complexity of the underlying infrastructure and the level of support we provide.
 Our other primary sources of revenue are for public cloud services within our Multicloud Services, our Apps & Cross Platform and our OpenStack Public Cloud offerings.
-Contracts for these arrangements typically operate on a month-to-month basis and can be canceled at any time without penalty.
+Contracts for these arrangements typically operate on a consumption model and can be canceled at any time without penalty.